cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/VmSimple.rst

 .. java:package:: org.cloudbus.cloudsim.vms
    :noindex:

-.. java:type:: public class VmSimple implements Vm
+.. java:type:: public class VmSimple extends CustomerEntityAbstract implements Vm

    Implements the basic features of a Virtual Machine (VM) that runs inside a \ :java:ref:`Host`\  that may be shared among other VMs.
 It processes \ :java:ref:`cloudlets <Cloudlet>`\ .
 This processing happens according to a policy, defined by the \ :java:ref:`CloudletScheduler`\ .
 Each VM has a owner (user), which can submit cloudlets to the VM to execute them.